siddharth-pro/gitSiddharth.github.io/projects.md

 ---

 ### UART
-* UART receiver and transmitter is coded in verilog.
+* UART receiver and transmitter is coded in SystemVerilog.
 * The reciever and transmitter functionality is verified using a SystemVerilog testbench.
 * The design is synthesized and implemented on Cyclone IV FPGA.
 * Achieved timing closure using TimeQuest Timing Analyzer.